lhcb/starterkit/_posts/2017-05-03-impactkit.md

 Thanks guys for your concrete help!

-And, whoever is reading this: remember that there is always [something to do][issues], so please com help us!
+And, whoever is reading this: remember that there is always [something to do][issues], so please come help us!

 One last, but not least, thank you goes the organisers of the 2017 Impactkit (in alphabetical order):